-In June 2000, the Company acquired 100% of CTE Networks ("CTE"), a long-distance reseller for \$3.4 million (subject to additional purchase price adjustments), with payments through June 30, 2000 amounting to \$2.0 million in cash and 50,269 shares of the Company's common stock.
+In June 2000, the Company acquired 100% of CTE Networks ("CTE"), a long-distance reseller, for \$3.4 million (subject to additional purchase price adjustments), with payments through September 30, 2000 amounting to \$2.0 million in cash and 50,269 shares of the Company's common stock.
 The terms of the acquisition agreement provide for additional consideration to be paid if the acquired company's results of operations exceed certain targeted levels.
-Such consideration will be paid in cash and shares of the Company's common stock and the maximum amount of additional consideration remaining at June 30, 2000 is approximately \$20.3 million and will be payable, if earned through December 31, 2000.
-Any additional consideration paid will be recorded as goodwill when payment is made.
-In May 2000, the Company acquired 90.1% of A-Tel GmbH ("A-Tel"), a German reseller of voice traffic to small-and medium-sized enterprises ("SMEs"), for \$1.4 million in cash.
+Such consideration will be paid in cash and shares of the Company's common stock and the maximum amount of additional consideration remaining at September 30, 2000 is approximately \$20.0 million and will be payable, if earned through December 31, 2000.
+Such amounts will be recorded as additional cost of the acquired company when the amount to be paid, if any, becomes probable.

+In May 2000, the Company acquired 90.1% of A-Tel GmbH ("A-Tel"), a German reseller of voice traffic to small- and medium-sized enterprises ("SMEs"), for \$1.4 million in cash.

-In May 2000, the Company acquired 100% of InterNext S.A. ("InterNext"), a value-added Internet Service Provider ("ISP") with national facilities in France, for \$13.8 million (subject to purchase price adjustments), with payments though June 30, 2000 amounting to \$10.7 million in cash and 33,446 shares of the Company's common stock.
-The maximum amount of remaining consideration payable at June 30, 2000 is approximately \$2.1 million.
+In May 2000, the Company acquired 100% of InterNeXt S.A. ("InterNeXt"), a value-added ISP with national facilities in France, for \$13.8 million (subject to purchase price adjustments), with payments though September 30, 2000 amounting to \$10.7 million in cash and 33,446 shares of the Company's common stock.
+The maximum amount of remaining consideration payable at September 30, 2000 is approximately \$2.0 million.